Farheen-dairkee/220843155_-MSc_Project_Hindi_WiC_Supporting_Material/README.md

 In this notebook, I have loaded the created Hindi WiC Dataset and used the multilingual model XLM-RoBERTa to train on this dataset.
 The model after fine tuned on the given dataset is then tested on the Hindi WiC Dataset.

+### The code contains all the lines needed to install and import the necessary libraries.

 # Dataset Used

 ## English WiC Dataset